UNC-Libraries/SCTS-Documentation/IDEA-Report-on-African-American-Family-History-Researchers.md

 Bernetiae Reed and Nicka Sewell-Smith stated that the more we drill down in the description, the better: include buyer, seller, location, names, ages, details around county, places, and where the transaction takes place.
 On location Nicka emphasized that all of the context matters: you have to know where you are, how people came to live there, when they were there, and what was going on.
 Carmen White spoke to the same need for specificity around the movement of people: who are the enslaved people, the slave traders and the business partners; to where were the enslaved people trafficked and with whom?
 She likes having an executive summary (abstracts and collection overviews) but wants all the context we can give because sometimes she is searching for places that no longer exist, and if there are clues they will be in the details.
 Finding aids are a place to learn information that doesn't exist elsewhere.

 > Comment: Some of our earliest versions of finding aids for slavery era collections were inventories with item level description that was rich in detail.
 Over decades we have replaced them with finding aids that follow more current practices for archival description.
 Some details were set aside in service of helping researchers understand the overall scope of the collection, helping to them to see the forest and a few of the trees, instead of all of the trees.
-We are now making those original inventories available as PDFs that we can link to from the finding aid in order to give researchers the forest AND the trees.
+We are now making those original inventories available as PDFs that we can link to from the finding aid in order to give researchers the forest AND the trees.[^6](#endnotes)

 > Comment: We are adding more plantation names and geographic locations.